Old vs New Tax Regime Comparison — Choose Wisely for FY 2025-26

 Get accurate results instantly — 100% free, no signup required

-At what salary level does old regime become better?
+At what salary does old regime become better?

-Salaried employees can switch between old and new regime every year.
-You choose at the time of filing your ITR.
-Business owners with professional income can only switch once from old to new and cannot switch back.
-It is advisable to calculate your tax under both regimes every year before choosing as your deduction profile may change.
+Salaried employees can switch between old and new regime every year when filing ITR.
+Business owners can only switch once from old to new and cannot switch back.
+Calculate under both regimes before choosing.

 What deductions are NOT available in new regime?

-The new regime does not allow: HRA exemption, LTA exemption, Section 80C deductions (PPF, ELSS, LIC), Section 80D (health insurance), home loan interest deduction under Section 24, and most other Chapter VI-A deductions.
-Only the standard deduction of Rs 75000 and employer NPS contribution under 80CCD(2) are available.
+The new regime does not allow HRA exemption; LTA exemption; Section 80C (PPF ELSS LIC); Section 80D (health insurance); home loan interest under Section 24; and most Chapter VI-A deductions.
+Only standard deduction of Rs 75000 and employer NPS under 80CCD(2) are available.

 Related Calculators